software-architecture-guild/katas-2025/README.md

 **Workflow:**

-1. Registration & Payment – The candidate registers on the Certifiable, Inc. platform, fills out the registration form, confirms their email, and pays for the certification test to gain access to the aptitude test.
+1. Registration & Payment — To access the aptitude test, the candidate registers on the Certifiable, Inc. platform, fills out the registration form, confirms their email, and pays for the certification test.
-2. Aptitude Test (Test 1) – The candidate takes a timed multiple-choice and short-answer aptitude test.
-Multiple-choice questions are auto-graded, while expert software architects review short-answer responses.
+2. Aptitude Test (Test 1) — The candidate takes a timed multiple-choice and short-answer aptitude test.
+The multiple-choice questions are auto-graded, while expert software architects review the short-answer responses.
-3. Test Results & Eligibility – If the candidate scores 80% or higher, they receive an invitation to the architecture submission test.
+3. Test Results & Eligibility – If candidates score 80% or higher, they receive an invitation to the architecture submission test.
 If they fail, they receive detailed feedback and must start the process from the beginning to reattempt.
 4. Architecture Submission (Test 2) – The candidate downloads a case study, designs a software architecture solution, and submits their work within two weeks.
 5. Evaluation & Feedback – Expert software architects review the submission, grade it based on set criteria, and provide feedback.
-6. Certification & Verification – If the candidate passes both tests, they receive official certification, which is stored in the database for employer verification.
+6. Certification & Verification – If candidates pass both tests, they receive official certification stored in the database for employer verification.
 If they fail, they can reapply for Test 2.

 #### Expert Journey Map